Eddy Current Testing vs Magnetic Flux Leakage Testing — Choosing Between ET and MFL

 Typical Workflow

-- 1.Start with ET to Tube and heat exchanger inspection
+- 1.Run ET first to tube and heat exchanger inspection — its strength is no couplant required.

 Benefits of Combined Approach